masoumim/fruits-and-vegetables-API/README.md

 The back-end framework used is ExpressJS.

-To use the API, first install NodeJS (https://nodejs.org) then install ExpressJS using NPM in NodeJS terminal (example: <npm install express> or <npm install> to automatically install all dependencies).
+To use the API, first install NodeJS (https://nodejs.org), then install ExpressJS using NPM in the NodeJS terminal (example: 'npm install express' or 'npm install' to automatically install all dependencies).
-Once installed, type <node app.js> in the NodeJS terminal to start the server which will run at http://localhost:8080 by default.
+Once installed, type 'node app.js' in the NodeJS terminal to start the server which will run at http://localhost:8080 by default.

 This project does not utilize a client or front-end.
 To interact with the API use Postman (https://www.postman.com/) to make requests.